-- 0 I/O interrupts
+0 I/O interrupts

-- 1 I/O interrupts only if memory protection is installed
+1 I/O interrupts only if memory

+protect is installed

-- 2 Memory protection interrupt
+2 Memory protect interrupt

-- 3 STEP, console step mode interrupt
+3 STEP, console step mode interrupt

 2.4 MAIN MEMORY CONTROL

 Memory access may be initiated in a microinstruction which indicates the type of operation and the address source.
 Main memory access includes the fetching and storing of data to and from the memory through the memory buses.
 Memory can either be the core or semiconductor variety (as distinct from the disc or drum storage often called rotating memory, which is accessed as a peripheral device through I/O facilities).